7 Blood Tests Before ADHD Medication (Every Parent Should Request)

 What to Ask Your Pediatrician

-A CBC helps detect active anemia, while ferritin reflects the body’s stored iron levels.
-Both tests together provide a more complete picture of iron status.
+A child’s CBC can appear completely normal while ferritin remains critically low.
+Both tests together provide a more accurate picture of iron status.

 Pediatric Ferritin Reference Range